saradiazdelser/cineMatic-chatbot/README.md

     python app.py
     ```

-Additional Notes
+> Additional Notes

-- The Docker Compose setup includes configurations for the backend app, frontend interface (assuming a custom image), and Qdrant DB for Rag.
+>

-- Make sure Docker and Docker Compose are installed on your machine before proceeding.
+> - This setup includes configurations for the backend app, frontend interface and Qdrant DB for RAG.

-Thank you for exploring our Guardrails Demo using Docker Compose.
-We hope you enjoy interacting with our technology!
+> - Make sure `docker` and `docker compose` are installed on your machine before proceeding.

 ### Accessing the Demo